Bachelor of Music in Vocal Performance, UNC Charlotte (2013)

 Hometown: Garner, NC

 Even as a student at UNC Charlotte, John Woodall had a passion for serving the military through music.
 In 2012, his band, Brother Gravity, performed for the sailors aboard the USS Dwight D Eisenhour.
 Now he is the artistic director for Camp4Heroes, a new non-profit organization that serves wounded veterans and first responders.
 John organizes the artistic events and music program for the camp and provides outlets for the veterans to write their own music and to receive music therapy.
 He is also writing and performing music to build awareness of and support for the camp's mission.
+Learn more about that work in this video.

 "Right now 20-25 veterans and 11-15 first responders commit suicide everyday.
 I want to raise awareness about this horrible statistic and get civilians involved with listening to their veteran counterparts in this country.
 I have written a song called 'Stand Tall,' which is a call to action for civilians to come out and support these men and women who are fighting for our freedoms.
 I want to get as many people as possible to download the song, which will in turn help build funds for the camp.
 I am raising money to build a recording studio, chapel, and counseling center on the property at the camp, and we are always looking for donors as we expand."